 1.5-2 years / 36 units

 In addition to rigorous theoretical study, we incorporate three semesters of practicum.
-This provides students with the opportunity to begin accruing the 1,500 hours necessary for certification.
+This provides students with the opportunity to begin accruing the experience hours necessary for certification.
 Students currently working in ABA settings can begin supervised fieldwork with a BCBA in their work settings and accrue hours in their first semester in the program.
 Students who are just entering this field will receive assistance in finding fieldwork placements once they have completed their first semester of foundational course work.

 - A traditional classroom format, which primarily meets in the evening, combined with several online classes in order to best serve the working professional

 - Small class sizes that provide for faculty mentorship, close peer interaction, and optimal intellectual and professional growth